ycpcs/cs481-fall2017/assign/assign03.md

 Your team can create use cases or user stories: it's up to you.

 If you're a little rusty on how to identify and document requirements, please review [Lecture 3](https://ycpcs.github.io/cs320-spring2017/lectures/lecture03.html) from CS 320.
+Chapter 7 of [Extreme Programming Explained](https://www.amazon.com/Extreme-Programming-Explained-Embrace-Change/dp/0321278658) discusses user stories.

 <!--
 Consider creating initial issues that correspond to the features of the system, i.e. the tasks necessary for implementing each system requirement.
 Each requirements may consist of multiple issues.
 Be sure to add a description to each issue explaining the functionality and requirement the issue will address.